Robert Black Fell

 Brigadier-General Robert Black Fell CB CBE (5 November 1859 – 22 March 1934) was the 4th Commander of the Ceylon Defence Force.
 He was appointed on 1 June 1913 until 6 March 1914, and again until 31 December 1919.
 He was succeeded by the acting W. G. B. Dickson and again by Thomas Howard Chapman.

+Military career

+His military career began in May 1878 when he graduated from the Royal Military College, Sandhurst, and was commissioned as a second lieutenant into the 90th Regiment of Foot, later the Cameronians (Scottish Rifles).

+He was appointed a Companion of the Order of the Bath (CB) in January 1916.